-Because they are so concentrated, dilution is one of the most important safety measures you can take when using essential oils.
-Below we’ve summarized dilution guidelines for common essential oil uses, as well as extra precautions to take with children and pregnant or lactating women.
+Below we’ve summarized essential oil dilution guidelines for common essential oil uses, as well as extra precautions to take with children and pregnant or lactating women.

 Using essential oils on your skin

-3-4 total drops of essential oil + 1 tablespoon carrier oil
+- 3-4 total drops of essential oil + 1 Tbsp carrier oil (We recommend jojoba oil).

 Using essential oils in a spray